ScanMountGoat/Smush-Material-Research/docs/prm.md

 ## PRM Color Channels
 Although PRM maps are often very colorful (pink/cyan) when previewed in an image editor, *PRM maps do not contain color data*.
-Avoid saving PRM maps as DDS or Nutexb with srgb formats.
-Srgb formats have names that end in _SRGB.
+Avoid saving PRM maps as DDS or NUTEXB with sRGB formats. sRGB formats have names that end in _SRGB.
 When rendering in programs such as Maya or Blender, set the PRM maps to raw, non color data, or linear to ensure the values aren't gamma corrected.